 So here I am to help with a quick guide to brining chicken wings, including my favorite ingredients to use, and the exact measurements you should look to use.

-If you want to see other brining guides, check out my guide to brining pork shoulder here.
+If you want to see other meat prep guides, check out my guide on how long to brine pork shoulder.

-Brining is a meat preparation process that helps prevent meat from drying out.
-This is particularly important for BBQ and smoking, where meats are left exposed to high temperatures for long periods of times which can lead to them drying out.
+As you may know, brining is a meat preparation process that helps prevent meat from drying out.
+This is particularly important for BBQ and smoking, where meats are left exposed to high temperatures for long periods of time, leading them to them drying out.

 For making a chicken wing brine you’ll need: